 The properties being described in the following sections define the mandatory properties if the class is being instantiated.
 We refer to DCAT for the definition of the other properties being inherited.

+Name

+This property contains a name given to the Public Service Dataset.
+This property can be repeated for parallel language versions of the name.